“Because most writers have totally unrealistic concepts of how publishing works.” Jim Harrison

 I recall one lawyer who represented his author friend had become so confused and paranoid about the concept of ebooks that he ended up accusing the very well-known trade publisher I worked for of being a vanity press, and when I queried his information shouted, ‘Me lawyer, you not!’ and shortly ended the call.
 His help prevented the publication of a new edition of the book and so cost his friend those sales and their royalties.

 Those lawyers were quite wrong to insert themselves into negotiations in areas they were unfamiliar with, and they let their clients down.
 So, my advice is to beware of lawyers with this level of hubris.
 (Meanwhile, a couple of my clients are retired judges and they understand that I have a specialty they do not, so #notalllawyers.)

 I am not a lawyer.
-I have a law degree, but as I didn’t want to qualify as a lawyer, I didn’t continue to the postgraduate course.
+I have a law degree, but as I didn’t want to practice as a lawyer, I didn’t continue to the postgraduate course.

 Experience.
 During my time working at one of the UK’s largest and most famous publishing houses, I amended thousands of contracts and negotiated with literary agents and authors all over the UK and internationally.

 I now negotiate with publishers on behalf of authors, and I also advise small publishing houses on their contract terms and negotiations.